tongkewu/Lending-Club-Data-Analysis/README.md

 2. Records related to hardship plan are missing for 99.96%.
 Since there is only one loan with hardship plan features, I decided to abondon the 15 colomns of data related to hardship plan.

 3. Data related to date.
-There are several data such as issue_d, next_pymnt_d in the format of time stamp.
+There are several data such as 'issue_d', 'next_pymnt_d' in the format of time stamp.
 However, most of this time data come from Loan Statistics -- the panel data.
 It turns out missing when we expend the time line.
-Furthermore, most of them seem extra since they have nothing to do with the loan payment like next_pymnt_d (next payment date).
+Furthermore, most of them seem extra since they have nothing to do with the loan payment like 'next_pymnt_d' (next payment date).
 Thus I removed these kind of data.
-A few other time data can be used in relative value, ie. the difference of issue_d (issue_date) and MONTH represents the age of loan (it turned out the same as MOB in the data set which has no definition).
+A few other time data can be used in relative value, ie. the difference of 'issue_d' (issue_date) and 'MONTH' represents the age of loan (it turned out the same as MOB in the data set which has no definition).
 I kept the calculated value and dumped the original values.

 4. The rest of missing value cannot be removed directly since we do not know the reason of missing.
 Thus I created dummy variables to indicate whether the data is missing and treated them as new features.

 5. Convert categorical variable (string) into numbers.
+Yet here is the exception.
+The feature 'emp_title' means employment title where the input varies from case to case.
+Thus it is not reasonable to keep a categorical variable of 64712 levels.
+The similar features includes 'desc'(description), 'url', 'zip_code'.
+One way to solve this problem is to use dummy variable to indiate whethere the data entry exsits.

 ## Data Exploration
 ### Response Variable -- Loan Status